MDX developer guide

 What’s new in the MDX App SDK 10.2

-The 10.2 release of MDX App SDK for iOS includes these enhancements.
+The 10.2 release of MDX App SDK for iOS includes these enhancements and updates.

 The Minimum data protection class policy is hidden.
 To make the policy visible in Citrix Endpoint Management, open the policy_metadata.xml file for the app (in Applications/Citrix/MDXToolkit/data) and, in the MinimumDataProtectionClass section, change the value of PolicyHidden to false.
 After you wrap your app, the policy appears when you add the app to Citrix Endpoint Management.